reactive-python/reactpy/docs/source/creating-interfaces/index.rst

     :octicon:`book` Read More
     ^^^^^^^^^^^^^^^^^^^^^^^^^

-    Learn how to construct HTML layouts with IDOM.
+    Learn how to construct HTML layouts with IDOM and the underlying data structure we use to represent them.

 Section 2: Your First Component